Gerhard Pretorius (B.A., MSc.) (Reg. UKCP, HCPC)

 Treatment times often differ depending on how long a problem has been around and how complex it is.
 Despite this I would usually expect to see some meaningful changes early on in sessions (usually the first 6-8 sessions, sometimes earlier.)
 If no change has taken place in the first 6-8 sessions I would usually discuss this with you, and we would explore the reasons for this.
 We might then agree a change in approach or direction.
 If this does not help you progress then I might not be the right therapist for you and we could discuss ending sessions or a referral to another professional.
 All decisions will be made collaboratively with you.

 Training, qualifications & experience

-I have additional training in:
+I completed training in:

 Accredited register membership

 - Affairs and betrayals

 - Anorexia nervosa

 - Asperger's syndrome